 We will search for relevant evidence from a wide range of sources including academic and practice-based publications and give you a list of suggestions for further reading.

-Produce an evidence summary
+Produce an Outline, summarising or reviewing the evidence

 Provide training and development

 We can help you build your own capacity for sourcing, evaluating and sharing knowledge, through one-to-one training or group workshops.

 When you contact us we’ll get in touch with you to discuss what information or resources you need and how we can most effectively help you.